jscad/OpenJSCAD.org/CONTRIBUTING.md

 If the tests ran successfully then changes can be made to any package.
 See the 'packages' directory.

-NOTE: All packages and dependencies have been linked together by Lerna.
+NOTE: All packages and dependencies have been linked together by NPM and Lerna-Lite.
 No other magic is required.

 If you intend to contribute changes back to JSCAD then please follow these guides.
 - follow the [JavaScript Standard Style](https://standardjs.com/index.html) when making changes